Ayr Structural Domain

 Sn = S2

-The main fabrics recognized within the DSayr are tectonometamorphic foliation Sn and migmatitic banding Mn.
-The preferential orientation of euhedral to subhedral biotite flakes emphasizes foliation Sn in granoblastic paragneiss.
-Where migmatitic banding is stromatic, mobilisate strips are subparallel to the main foliation Sn.
-In some diatexites, rafts and schollens are consistently oriented with the trace of regional foliation.
-At the domain scale, regional foliation Sn is folded.
-Foliation poles all line up in a great circle oriented NNE, suggesting that it is folded.
+The main fabrics recognized within the DSayr are the Sn tectonometamorphic foliation and the Mn migmatitic banding.
+The preferential orientation of euhedral to subhedral biotite flakes emphasizes the Sn foliation in granoblastic paragneiss.
+Where migmatitic banding is stromatic, mobilisate bands are subparallel to the main Sfoliation.
+In some diatexites, rafts have an orientation that is consistent with the trace of a regional foliation.
+At the domain scale, the regional Sn foliation is folded.
+Foliation poles all line up in a great circle which is oriented NNE, suggesting that it is folded.

 ❯ Other Fabrics

-Stratification (S0), which now corresponds to compositional banding, is observed on some sedimentary rock outcrops of the Laguiche Complex (outcrops 18-FM-2092 and 18-LP-6143).
-Compositional banding is caused by alternating bands richer in biotite, which were originally more argillaceous, and bands poorer in biotite, which corresponded to sandstone beds.
-It is commonly folded and generally oriented NNW-SSE.
-Locally, the difference in the apparent melting rate within the same outcrop can be explained, among other things, by the presence of compositional banding.
-The most fertile layers have been completely melted (diatexite and anatectic granite), while the less fertile layers are less melted (paragneiss and metatexite).
+The S0 stratification, which corresponds to compositional banding, is observed on some sedimentary rock outcrops of the Laguiche Complex (outcrops 18-FM-2092 and 18-LP-6143).
+Compositional banding is characterized by alternating beds that are richer in biotite, and which were originally more argillaceous, and beds that are poorer in biotite, which represent sandstone beds.
+It is commonly folded and generally shows a NNW-SSE orientation.
+Locally, the difference in the apparent partial melting rate within the same outcrop can be explained, among other things, by the presence of compositional banding.
+Some layers are completely melted (diatexite and anatectic granite), while others only experienced partial melting (paragneiss and metatexite).

 ❯ Folds

-Folding in the Ayr Structural Domain has a very chaotic style and attitude that is difficult to interpret (migmatization texture and ptygmatitic folding).
-Some remains of tight to isoclinal Pn tectonic folds with axial planes oriented ENE-WSW are preserved in the least melted parts of the metasedimentary sequence of the Laguiche Complex (outcrops 18-MP-5048, 18-LP-6014, 18-LP-6046 and 18-LP-6144).
+Folding in the Ayr Structural Domain is very chaotic in style and attitude, which makes it difficult to interpret (migmatitization texture and ptygmatitic folding).
+Some remains of tight to isoclinal Pn tectonic folds with ENE-WSW axial planes are preserved in the least melted parts of the Laguiche Complex metasedimentary sequence (outcrops 18-MP-5048, 18-LP-6014 and 18-LP-6144).
 The earliest mobilisate phases in the tectonometamorphic history are affected by Pn folding.
 The axial plane fabric is commonly obliterated by extensive metamorphic recrystallization.
 Some Z-shaped drag folds suggest apparent dextral movements.

 Geometric Parameters of Regional Folds: